YuxuanChen7/Final-web/README.md

 - The two external APIs used in this project were directly pulled from our team's previous APIs homework.
 These APIs are integrated into the `cat-fact` and `cat-pic` routes/components.

 ### Use of axios and MUI
 - `axios` and Material-UI (MUI) were employed to simplify the implementation process.
-These tools were not explicitly taught but were chosen for their efficiency and ease of use in the project.

 ### Code Versioning Note
 - The code lines referenced in this document are as per their state on 12/20/2023.
-It's important to note that future changes to the codebase may affect the accuracy of these references.

 # Backend Requirements

-This document outlines the backend requirements for our project, including database models and API routes.

 ## Database Requirements